-- if the children's medical event giving rise to the claim is caused directly or indirectly by an intentional self-inflicted injury or attempted suicide (whether sane or insane); - if the children's medical event giving rise to the claim is directly or indirectly caused by a congenital condition; or - for cancer and stroke, if the children's medical event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the benefit.

-22.5 We have placed the following conditions on the Children's Benefit.
+- if the children's medical event giving rise to the claim is caused directly or indirectly by an intentional self-inflicted injury or attempted suicide (whether sane or insane); - if the children's medical event giving rise to the claim is directly or indirectly caused by a congenital condition; or - for cancer and stroke, if the children's medical event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the Policy. - 22.5 We have placed the following conditions on the Children's Benefit: - The benefit amount on your other St.George Protection Plans Policy must be greater than: - \$50,000 for Term Life, Term Life as Superannuation, Standalone Living Insurance and Standalone Total and Permanent Disablement Policies; or

-- The sum insured on your other Westpac Protection Plans Policy must be greater than: - \$50,000 for Term Life, Term Life as Superannuation, Standalone Living Insurance and Standalone Total and Permanent Disablement Policies; or - \$1,000 per month for Income Protection, Income Protection Plus and Business Overheads. - At the review date on or following the Insured Child's 16th birthday, the Insured Child has the option of applying for cover over their own life.
+- At the review date on or following the Insured Child's 16th birthday, the Insured Child has the option of applying for cover over their own life.
 The maximum benefit that is able to be applied for is \$200,000.
 Benefits over this amount will be subject to medical and financial underwriting. - You must be the natural parent or legal guardian of the Insured Child. - We will only pay this benefit once for each Insured Child, and a child may only be named under one Policy.